SeldonIO/seldon-core/examples/cicd-argocd/README.md

 Jenkins will ask to "Create First Admin User"
             - use the JENKINS_USER_NAME and JENKINS_USER_PASSWORD in the "settings.sh" file

+You need to create the user with the credentials in the settings file as Jenkins needs that user in its database in order to issue a crumb for job creation
 ```
 * Import Jenkins jobs
 ```